zzhenglab/ai4chem/book/_build/html/_sources/lecture-05.md

 ### 3.4 Learning curves

-A random seed is just a number you give to a random number generator so it always produces the same sequence of “random” results.
+A random `seed` is simply a number provided to a random number generator to ensure that it produces the same sequence of “random” results each time.

-functions like train_test_split shuffle the rows before splitting into train and test sets.
-If you don’t set a random_state (the seed), every run could give you a slightly different split and therefore different accuracy values.
-So:
+For example, functions such as `train_test_split` shuffle the dataset before dividing it into training and testing sets.
+If you do not specify a `random_state` (the seed), every run may produce a slightly different split.
+This variation can lead to different accuracy values across runs.

-Same seed → same split → same results
+**Same seed → same split → same results**

-Different seed → different split → possibly different accuracy
+**Different seed → different split → possibly different accuracy**

 ```{code-cell} ipython3